 Pampers has yellow tabs and Huggies are white.
 So Huggies tabs may look better, but Pampers stand out more and are easier to see.
 We’ll call that a tie.

-Parents used to like that Pampers tabs were integrated into the diaper, while Huggies were not, which made them stronger and sturdier.
+Parents used to like that Pampers tabs were integrated into the diaper, which made them stronger and sturdier.
 But that isn’t the case on these size 2s.
 Both Huggies and Pampers tabs are separate layers in the diaper.
 Another tie.
 Maybe the larger size diapers are different.

 Tab Fastening Power

-Pampers tabs have strips of velcro-like materPial, while Huggies tabs are completely velcro-like.
+Pampers tabs have strips of velcro, while Huggies tabs are completely velcro.
 The Pampers tabs feel a little bit stronger than Huggies.
-Sadly, I don’t have a machine at my house to do a peel strength test.

-So let’s put them to the test with what we do have!
-I took one Pampers Swaddler, Size 2, and one Huggies Little Snuggler, Size 2, and fastened and unfastened one tab onto the same spot on the marked strip on the diaper ten times.
+To test this out at home, I took one Pampers Swaddler, Size 2, and one Huggies Little Snuggler, Size 2, and fastened and unfastened one tab onto the same spot on the marked strip on the diaper ten times.

 Best Diaper Design: Huggies

-Pampers has a design along the area where the tabs fasten, so that parents can tell the front from the back and the size of the diaper.
-Right now, they have cute little animals and patterns, mostly yellow and blue in color.
+Pampers has a design along the area where the tabs fasten so parents can tell the front from the back and the size of the diaper.
+Right now, they have cute little animals and patterns, mostly yellow and blue.
 Huggies design covers the whole front and back of the diaper with gray Winnie the Pooh characters and a few splashes of color.
 Huggies wins for the soft, fun design that covers the whole diaper.

-Huggies and Pampers both have wetness indicators that go about the same length up the diapers.
-Huggies is slightly wider than Pampers, and to me, the yellow seems to stand out more because of the patterns around it.
-But when they turn blue when they get wet, both wetness indicators are obvious.
+Huggies and Pampers both have wetness indicators that are the same length, but Huggies is slightly wider.
+When they get wet and turn blue, both wetness indicators are obvious.
 Since they both meet the basic function of a wetness indicator, I’ll call this a tie.

-Pampers has a soft, quilted feel, and you can even see the textured pattern in the photo.
+Pampers has a softer, quilted feel, and you can even see the textured pattern in the photo.
 To me, Huggies feels soft as well, but less soft than the Pampers.

 Best Fit: Pampers

 Pampers have a more profiled fit.
 Huggies bunches up and hang down more between the child’s legs.
-But they don’t seem to absorb any more or less than Pampers.
+But they don’t absorb any more or less than Pampers.
 Winner: Pampers.

 Look at how strong the elastic is on the Huggies diaper.
 It curls up, almost into a “U” shape.
 The Pampers diaper elastic is much looser, it looks more like a Nike swoosh.
 Huggies will really fit snugly on your baby’s legs!

 I also measured the diapers with a ruler.
 The Huggies could stretch from about 6 inches to 8 inches when the elastic was fully extended, or an elongation of 33.3% (repeating, of course).
 And the Pampers extend from 7 inches to 10 inches, giving an elongation of 42.9%.
-So the Huggies will be tighter fitting since they are smaller, but the Pampers are stretchier.
+So the Huggies give a tighter fit since they are smaller, but the Pampers are stretchier.

 Pampers leg ruffles stick out way further than Huggies.
 In the picture below, you can see they almost come down to my daughter’s knees!
 I don’t know how this affects fit or prevents leaks.
 Perhaps some parents like how it looks.